-The Clinical Trial Committee will uphold the mission of ION by promoting research and innovation to advance the field of Neuromodulation to improve health and quality of life for patients.
-This committee will stand in the capacity of ensuring quality standards in SCS neuromodulation for research and trial design.
+The Clinical Trial Design Standards Committee will provide expertise for ensuring high standards in neuromodulation research and trial design.
 It will ensure proper review of the technology and science to ensure future study designs will be of the highest clinical and cost-benefit merit to advance the field and ensure proper reimbursement by the healthcare system.

 Brian Kopell, MD (co-chair)